th7mo/notes/linux-workflow.md

 ## Applications
 Prefer applications available in the Debian repository over anything else.
-When the Debian repository does not provide a specific application, a [Flatpak] (flatpak) packaged application is a good alternative.
+When the Debian repository does not provide a specific application, a [Flatpak](flatpak) packaged application is a good alternative.

 ## Shell
 I use [Zsh](zsh) as my shell.
 It makes it easier than [Bash](bash) to add custom